joey-qytyku/OS-90-fixed/docs/dosvm.md

 IRET is a termination code for an ISR and a regular 16-bit V86 program.
 This is because normal software has no reason to use IRET, and it is impossible to tell when an ISR is trying to exit except by detecting the IRET.

 The stack is not modified by virtual IRET and INT because it does not need to be and these instructions have special significance to only the monitor.
-This means that the monitor is incompatible with an ISR that uses the saved values.
+This means that the monitor is incompatible with an ISR that uses the saved values for whatever reason.

 ## Far Calls and Returns

 Some DOS APIs use far calls for interoperability with the C language.
 32-bit drivers and applications using them must be supported.

 DPMI allows for calling far procedures and allocating far call addresses with which real mode can call protected mode.
 Far procedures work as expected and behave as if called in real mode.
 Allocating far call entry points is global in scope.
 DPMI application CANNOT be called by another thread of execution using far calls, e.g. a real mode program trying to far call an entry point set by another task.
-Drivers should be used for implementing APIs using interrupt vectors and far procedures that can be securely multiplexed by all programs.
-DPMI calls for 16 callbacks per client, but I will probably have to skip this because that is way to many.
+Drivers should be used for implementing APIs using interrupt vectors and far procedures that can be securely multiplexed for all programs.
+DPMI calls for 16 callbacks per client, but I will probably have to skip this because that is way to many for each program.

 ### Implementation